Navigating the IRS Website to locate and Find Free Fillable Forms or Free Tax Filing

 For Complicated Returns - Seek a Professional

 Not responsible for misinterpretation or errors made by the reader.
 Seek the help of a local tax agent in your area.
 Ask for an EA or CPA for complicated taxes.
-It is recommended the reader research the information given here.
+This is general advice, please verify with your tax professional

 ♥ ♥ ♥ ♥ ♥ * ♥ ♥ ♥ ♥ ♥

-- Preparing a personal Tax Return in 2015 for the 2014 tax year.
-Please get your information from the IRS and not a ya-hoo in a bar.
-Thousands of eligible Americans and other Tax Payers have been tricked out of seeking and finding Affordable Health Care.
+- Preparing a Personal Tax Return in 2021 for the 2020 tax year.
+Please get your information from the IRS and not a yahoo in a bar.

 Free File Fillable Forms Does Not Support States

 Free File Fillable Forms, does not support States for tax returns.
 If you are lucky, you will be able to file your State Income Tax on your State's website as a stand-alone, or by linking the information from your Federal Return, with your State Return.